TejasMedade/E-Commmerce-Application/README.md

 ## System Structure

-- Administrator
-    -
-    - Login & Logout
-    - View all Products
-    - View all Orders of an User
-    - View all Customers
-    - Add New Products into Database
-    - Remove Products from Database
-    - Update Products in Database
-    - Delete Admin from Database

-- User / Customer
-    -
-    - Signup
-    - Login & Logout
-    - Update all Personal Details and Address
-    - View all Products with filtering options
-    - Add Products to Cart
-    - Update Products Quantity in Cart
-    - Delete Products from Cart
-    - Empty Cart
-    - Add Order
-    - Cancel Order
-    - View Orders with filtering options
-    - Delete Customer Account
+## Administrator Side Features

+## User Side Features

+ - **Customer Management**

+   - Endpoint for Sign Up
+   - Endpoint for Updating Customer Information
+   - Endpoint for Deleting Customer Accounts
+   - Endpoint for Retrieving Customer Information
+   - Endpoint for Updating Customer Profile Pictures
+   - Endpoint for Deleting Customer Profile Pictures

+ - **Address Management**

+   - Endpoint for Adding Addresses
+   - Endpoint for Retrieving Customer Addresses
+   - Endpoint for Updating Customer Addresses

+ - **Cart Management**
+   - Endpoint for Adding Products to Cart
+   - Endpoint for Updating Product Quantity in Cart
+   - Endpoint for Emptying the Cart
+   - Endpoint for Deleting Products from Cart
+   - Endpoint for Retrieving Cart Details
+   - Endpoint for Processing a Cart Purchase

+- **Category Management**
+   - Endpoint for Retrieving Categories
+   - Endpoint for Retrieving Products by Category
+   - Endpoint for Sorting Products by Category Information
+   - Endpoint for Searching Categories

+- **Feedback & Reviews**

+   - Endpoint for Adding Feedback (with Image Attachment Option)
+   - Endpoint for Adding Product Reviews and Ratings

+- **Payment**

+   - Endpoint for Retrieving Available Payment Methods

+- **Product Management**

+   - Endpoint for Retrieving Product Details
+   - Endpoints for Sorting Products by:
+     - Rating
+     - Sale Price
+     - Sale Availability
+     - Popularity among Customers
+     - Manufacturing Month/Year
+     - Addition Date
+     - Addition Date by Category
+     - Rating within a Category
+    - Endpoints for Searching Products by:
+      - Name
+      - Type

+- **Order Management**

+   - Endpoint for Placing Orders
+   - Endpoint for Retrieving Order History
+   - Endpoint for Cancelling Orders
+   - Endpoint for Requesting Refunds/Replacements
+   - Endpoint for Tracking Order/Refund/Replacement Status